OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

     - [" changed from "] - No impact on revision processing
     - [" to "] - If this token comes in the new value, no impact.
 But if it appears in the old value, then synchronization of the value may be incorrect.

-> 📝 In case, chances of such tokens is possible in your case, you can choose to have either [Only Current State = Yes configuration](../integrate/integration-configuration.md#sync-only-current-state) or [Overwrite=True](mapping_configuration.md#overwrite) in Field mapping for these fields.
+> **Note**: In case, chances of such tokens is possible in your case, you can choose to have either [Only Current State = Yes configuration](../integrate/integration-configuration.md#sync-only-current-state) or [Overwrite=True](mapping_configuration.md#overwrite) in Field mapping for these fields.
 Otherwise the revisions and fields details will be synchronized properly when the fields are updated in a revision having the expected format.

 ---